objcio/articles/2014-07-07-scripting-data.md

 That’s it.
 Done.
 That’s not much code — most of the work is in designing the interface and editing the sdef file.

 In the old days, you’d still be writing Apple event handlers and working with Apple event descriptors and all kinds of crazy jazz.
-You’d be a long way from done.
+In other words, you’d be a long way from done.
 Thankfully, these aren’t the old days.

 The fun part is next.